icerpc/icerpc-docs/pages/getting-started/raising-the-bar/slice-better-idl.md

 For example, [gRPC][grpc]'s IDL is Protobuf and you'd be hard pressed to find examples of gRPC applications that don't use Protobuf.

-IceRPC takes a different approach by providing a very usable byte-oriented API for requests and responses.
+IceRPC takes a different approach by providing an IDL agnostic API, that is user friendly, and well documented.
 This allows you to use IceRPC with the IDL of your choice, or no IDL at all.
 The [GreeterProtobuf][greeter-protobuf], [GreeterJson][greeter-json] and [GreeterCore][greeter-core] examples show how to use IceRPC with resp.
 Protobuf, JSON and no IDL.